lorensen/VTKExamples/src/VTKBook/Chapter6.md

 three volumes of different sizes are compared.
 The results show normalized execution times for two different implementations of the marchingcubes isosurface algorithm.
-The specialized filter is vtkMarchingCubes .
-The general algorithms are first vtkContourFilter and then in combination with vtkPolyDataNormals .
+The specialized filter is vtkMarchingCubes.
+The general algorithms are first vtkContourFilter and then in combination with vtkPolyDataNormals.

 than in the larger datasets.
 When the datasets become larger, more voxels are "empty" and are not processed.